10 things you probably don’t know about Solomon Islands

 8. There have recently been some huge wins for women’s rights

-9. Last month, the Australian-led peacekeeping mission officially left the Solomon Islands
+9. In 2017, the Australian-led peacekeeping mission officially left the Solomon Islands

 In the wake of armed conflict, an Australian-led peacekeeping mission began in the Solomon Islands in 2003, at the request of the Solomon Islands Government.
 Last month, after a 14 year presence, the Regional Assistance Mission to Solomon Islands (RAMSI) officially ended.
 The mission aimed to stabilise the country, support the Government to rebuild and provide resources and aid.
 June 29th is now a public holiday, and the country is once again officially an independent sovereign state with its eyes on sustainable peace.